adams-cool-org/ssha3/docs/sop.md

 ## 1. Delineate Drainage Areas
 1. Navigate to the study area based on the street connection point provided.
 2. Identify the study sewer and the branches that contribute to it (if any).
     1. Ensure the study sewer is within the size limit for the SSHA process.
-This tool is designed to be used on conduits that are no larger than 36&quot; diameter or equivalent size.
+This tool is designed to be used on conduits that are no larger than 36-inch diameter (or equivalent size).
     2. The Trace Upstream tool may be used to identify contributing branches.
-To use this, ensure the Utility Network Analyst tool is added to the toolbar and set on the &quot;Data Conversion Waste Water Network&quot; or &quot;Data Conversion Storm Water Network&quot;, depending on the network being analyzed.
+To use this, ensure the _Utility Network Analyst_ tool is added to the toolbar and set on the Data Conversion Waste Water Network or Data Conversion Storm Water Network, depending on the network being analyzed.
-    3. Confirm that Vent Pipes are disabled from this analysis (these tend to erroneously extend the upstream trace).
-To do this, right-click the &quot;Analysis&quot; drop down menu, &quot;Disable Layers&quot; and check &quot;Storm Water Vent Pipes&quot; or &quot;Waste Water Vent Pipes&quot;.
+    3. Exclude Vent Pipes from the analysis by checking Waste Water Vent Pipes or Storm Water Vent Pipes in the _Disable Layers_ list within the _Analysis_ drop down menu in the _Utility Network Analyst_ toolbar.
-    4. Place an Edge Flag Tool near the downstream end of the study pipe, select &quot;Trace Upstream&quot;, and click the &quot;Solve&quot; button.
+    4. Place an Edge Flag Tool near the downstream end of the study pipe, select __Trace Upstream__, and click the _Solve_ button.
 The contributing branches will be highlighted in red.
 Review the identified upstream pipes and check for errors.
 3. The contributing drainage area should encompass all of the contributing branches.
-To delineate the new drainage area, first right click the &quot;Drainage Areas&quot; layer and select &quot;Edit Features&quot;&gt;&quot;Start Editing&quot;.
-Then, click on &quot;Create Features&quot; in the Editor Toolbar and select the &quot;Drainage Areas&quot; layer.
+To delineate the new drainage area, first right click the __Drainage Areas__ layer, select _Edit Features_, then _Start Editing_.
+Next, click on _Create Features_ in the Editor Toolbar and select the __Drainage Areas__ layer.
 4. Draft the new drainage area based on the following rules of thumb:
     1. Blocks that are adjacent to contributing pipe reaches at the edge of the drainage area should be bisected.
     2. Block ends should be cut at the parcel vertices on either side of the street.